Exploring Hybrid Active-Passive RIS-Aided MEC Systems: From the Mode-Switching Perspective: Introduction

 \subsection{Backgroud}

-The development and popularization of Internet of Things technologies has greatly facilitated the realization of intelligent applications (e.g., augmented reality, autonomous navigation, speech recognition, e-Health care, etc.) \cite{a1,a1-1}.
+The development and popularization of Internet of Things technologies have greatly facilitated the realization of intelligent applications (e.g., augmented reality, autonomous navigation, speech recognition, e-Health care, etc.)\cite{a1}.
 However, these applications and services generally require a massive number of devices to perform computation-intensive and latency-sensitive tasks, which poses tremendous challenges for size-constrained and low-power devices.
-Mobile cloud computing, which enables devices computing and storage resources on powerful distant centralized clouds, used to be regarded as an effective method to offload the computation tasks\cite{a2}.
+Mobile cloud computing, which leverages computing and storage resources from powerful centralized clouds located remotely, has been considered an effective method for offloading computation tasks\cite{a2}.
 However, although mobile cloud computing can enhance the computing capacity of the user, there are still some potential problems with its application, such as intolerably high latency and unstable connections caused by long-distance transmission and backhaul.